-Rectus femoris tendonitis causes pain at the front of the hip, at the point where the large central quadriceps muscle attaches to the pelvis.
-It may occur through overuse, or follow a tendon strain which fails to heal properly.
+Rectus femoris tendinopathy causes pain at the front of the hip, at the point where the large central quadriceps muscle attaches to the pelvis.
+It may occur through overuse or following a tendon strain that fails to heal properly.

-- Symptoms include a gradual onset of pain and tenderness at the front of the hip.
+- Gradual onset pain and tenderness at the front of the hip.

-- Pain and stiffness may be worse first thing in the morning or after periods of rest.
+- Pain and stiffness first thing in the morning, or after a rest period.

-A full rehabilitation program is needed consisting of stretching and strengthening exercises to avoid re-injury.
+A full hip and groin rehabilitation program is important to avoid re-injury.